 Alder vs Alder II

 Of all the questions we get asked by customers, one of the most frequent of all is, "What is the difference between Alder and Alder ll?"
 We'd like to highlight the key differences between one of our most popular styles, the Alder.

 Four Main Components

-The main differences between our Alder and Alder ll can be found within four main components of the shoes: the stitching, the laces, the sole, and the welt.
+The main differences between our Alder and Alder ll can be found within four main components of the shoes: the stitching, sole, laces, and welt.

 The toe cap stitching difference between Alder and Alder ll are slight, but significant.
-The original Alder has a seamless folded-over cap toe, while the Alder ll has a toe cap with partial stitching.
+The original Alder has a seamless folded-over cap toe, while the Alder ll has a toe cap with partial stitching and inverted seam.

 One of the biggest and most noticeable differences between Alder and Alder ll is the 3/4 Storm Welt.
 While both styles are Good Year welted, the Alder has a flat Storm Welt and the Alder II has a more traditional Storm Welt with a rivet.

 Something for Everyone

-Whether you're rockin' Alder, Alder ll, or Vermont, you can be styling in comfort knowing each of our shoes are made with the same dedication and care as the next.
+Whether you're rockin' Alder or Alder II you can be styling in comfort knowing each of our shoes are made with the same dedication and care as the next.
 At the end of the day, the best choice between each style is up to you, depending on one's own preference of style and design - neither is better than the other.